Alex Kurzem: Media

-In 2002, Kurzem's son Mark (died 2010) wrote and produced a documentary (with Lina Caneva) entitled The Mascot, which tells his father's story of his childhood among the Latvian SS.
+In 2002, Kurzem's son Mark (died 2010) wrote and produced a documentary (with Lina Caneva) entitled The Mascot, which tells his father's story of his childhood with the Latvian SS.
 Mark subsequently wrote a book, The Mascot, Unravelling the Mystery of My Jewish Father's Nazi Boyhood, which tells the same story.
 It was reported his story has inspired a full-length Hollywood feature film.
-Kurzem has received reparations from the Jewish Claims Conference as a victim of Nazi persecution.